-But what struck me was the name: succulent, mouthwatering and very tempting for the angler, let along the carp.
+But what struck me was the name: succulent, mouthwatering and very tempting for the angler, let alone the carp.

 A catchy name will certainly grab your attention, for example Dynamite Baits Mulberry and Florentine.
 I saw a tweet from Sharp Tackle advertising these pop-ups – what a combination, got my attention!